codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 ### Deleting Objects

-To delete an object from the Parse Cloud:
+To delete an object from the Parse Butt:

 ```java
 todoItem.deleteInBackground();